Stacey WeddingFounder, CEO/Chief Strategist

 “Philanthropy is giving of yourself to others—whether through financial or in-kind gifts, volunteerism, or the simple act of making someone’s life just a little bit better.
 A smile, a good deed, a helping hand—all of it creates a ripple effect that feels good for the giver and the receiver.”

-While we are immensely proud of the dream that Stacey has committed to making a reality, we really can’t say that we didn’t see it coming.
-She graduated with a Bachelor of Arts degree in Communications from the University of Nevada, Las Vegas, “settling” for a summa cum laude designation from the Honors College.
+Stacey graduated with a Bachelor of Arts degree in Communications from the University of Nevada, Las Vegas, “settling” for a summa cum laude designation from the Honors College.
 She began her career in the Corporate Communications Department of NV Energy (formerly Nevada Power Company), and then moved on to Ballard Communications (a local public relations firm) where she received two prestigious Pinnacle Awards for her work.
 UNLV was quick to add a vote of confidence, naming her the UNLV 2004 Outstanding Alumnus.
 Her future was open to many avenues of success, but Stacey has different metrics to measure true accomplishment.

 It is not enough to receive awards or hold impressive titles.
 For Stacey Wedding, success is about the good you do.
 While she claims her values led her to use that standard, those who know Stacey best suspect she uses it to measure herself because she’s so good at doing good.
-She dedicates more than her professional life to serving organizations and individuals, one look at her list volunteer activities will tell you this is more than just her “job.”
-She is past board president and current board member of NevadaGIVES; creator and volunteer chair of Nevada’s Big Give; board member of Grantwell; advisory board member of the Young Nonprofit Professionals Network; advisory board member of The Lincy Institute’s Social Services Collaborative; board member of the Association of Fundraising Professionals (AFP)-Las Vegas Chapter; board member of Wagging Tales Rescue; We R Community guest presenter; DJs for PJs volunteer; and a mentor to Type 1 diabetics and their families.
+She dedicates more than her professional life to serving organizations and individuals.
+One look at her list of volunteer activities will tell you this is more than just her “job.”
+She currently serves as the Board Chair of the UNLV Honors College Advisory Board and as Board Chair of Wagging Tails Rescue where she and her husband rescued their two fur babies, Foxy and Felicity.
+She also co-hosts a bi-monthly podcast, Nonprofit Everything, and serves as the Leadership Las Vegas Class of 2003 Class Ambassador.
 While Stacey can certainly talk the talk, it was of utmost importance that she also walk the walk.

 This made Stacey conscientious not only of what she did, but of what her team members did as well.
 She created a culture with PiP, and it’s one where giving back is just a way of life.
-She and her team members provide more than 750 hours of volunteer service to local charities each year (which means at least once every day, someone from the PiP team is volunteering for a couple of hours), and PiP donates 10% of net revenues annually to charitable organizations.
-What little time she has left after serving as a professional “do gooder,” is quickly taken by the extensive list of people who benefit from her contagious optimism and quick humor.
-Stacey enjoys spending time with her clients and friends (although it strangely seems that most people can’t help but become one after being the other).
-It does seem as though her entire life revolves around service, because that time spent with friends is often spent in volunteerism.
-It’s a good thing that she has a supportive husband with a heart as big as Stacey needs.
+She and her team members provide more than 250 hours of volunteer service to local charities each year, and PiP donates 10% of net revenues annually to charitable organizations.